alanbem/todocler/README.md

 I considered rewriting this module in a classic ORM-only way and showcase some safe inter-module messaging techniques (e.g. transactional outbox), but due to time constraints, I didn't.

 ### Productivity module
-This module is responsible for TODO lists and theirs tasks.
+This module is responsible for TODO projects and theirs tasks.

 It provides internally:
-- `CreateList` command
+- `CreateProject` command
-- `RenameList` command
+- `RenameProject` command
-- `RemoveList` command
+- `RemoveProject` command
 - `CreateTask` command
 - `CompleteTask` command
 - `RemoveTask` command
-- `BrowseChecklists` query
+- `BrowseProjects` query
 - `BrowseTasks` query

-Data for those queries is provided by dedicated [`Lists` projection](https://github.com/alanbem/todocler/blob/main/src/Productivity/Application/Projector/Lists/Projector.php).
+Data for those queries is provided by dedicated [`Projects` projection](https://github.com/alanbem/todocler/blob/main/src/Productivity/Application/Projector/Projects/Projector.php).
 This projection uses Doctrine ORM for persistence.
 Thanks to that it was possible to [integrate](https://github.com/alanbem/todocler/tree/main/src/Productivity/Infrastructure/Interfaces/Rest/ApiPlatform) [ApiPlatform](https://api-platform.com/) with projection entities and expose them as a configurable REST interface.

 `Productivity` module has a dependency on `Users` module: